mcantelon/node-deja/README.md

 Note that `.git`, `.gitmodules`, and `.dejaignore_local` are always ignored during linking and don't need to be added to an ignore file.

+If you're using Deja's `cheat` command, you can configure your cheats directory using a command like the following:

+    git config --global deja.cheatpath dotfiles/cheats

 ## Installation